Mixed Platoon Control under Noise and Attacks: Robust Data-Driven Predictive Control and Human-in-the-Loop Validation: Problem Statement

 \subsection{Research Scenario}

-Based on the spatial distribution of CAVs, large-scale mixed traffic systems can be naturally partitioned into multiple mixed platoons with the Leading Cruise Control (LCC) topology~\cite{wang2021leading} using a decentralized traffic control framework~\cite{li2025influence}.
-In this context, achieving robust control for each mixed platoon is essential to ensure the overall stability and efficiency of the traffic system.
-As illustrated in~\figurename~\ref{Fig:MixedPlatoon}, each mixed platoon system comprising one leading CAV (indexed as $ 1 $) and $ n-1$ following HDVs (indexed as $ 2, \ldots,n$ against the moving direction), and all vehicles in the platoon follow a head vehicle (HV) (indexed as $ 0 $).
+We consider a typical mixed platoon system with a Leading Cruise Control (LCC) topology~\cite{wang2021leading}, as illustrated in~\figurename~\ref{Fig:MixedPlatoon}.
+Each mixed platoon consists of one leading CAV (indexed as $1$) and $n-1$ following HDVs (indexed as $2,\ldots,n$), with all vehicles following a head vehicle (HV) (indexed as $0$).
+In this configuration, the CAV plays a pivotal role in regulating the motion of the entire platoon by responding to the motion of the HV.

-In this study, we consider a control framework for mixed platoons, which could be deployed in an edge cloud control platform.
-Precisely, we assume that roadside units can acquire state data for all the vehicles and transmit it to the cloud control platform without delay.
-Then, a specific controller within the cloud calculates the control commands, which are sent to the CAVs to regulate mixed platoons.
-It is worth noting that for platoon control, a small variation in the velocity of the head vehicle could necessitate a corresponding and synchronized adjustment in the velocity for all subsequent vehicles to maintain operational safety.
-Given the fact that only the CAV is under direct control in mixed platoons, the dynamic process of velocity adaptation poses substantial challenges, particularly in scenarios where the system is subject to noise and attacks.
-Under such conditions, the effective control of CAVs becomes crucial to ensure the safety and stability of the entire mixed platoon.
-Accordingly, the main research focus of this paper is to develop a robust data-driven control framework for CAVs that can effectively mitigate the impact of noise and attacks.
-Particularly, as shown in~\figurename~\ref{Fig:MixedPlatoon}, we assume that the noise affects the observation process of the system state in the cloud control platform, while the attacks inject the control input received by the CAVs.
+To enable coordinated control, we adopt an edge cloud control framework.
+Specifically, roadside units are deployed to collect real-time data from all vehicles and transmit it to the cloud control platform.
+Then, a specific controller within the cloud calculates the control inputs, which are sent to the CAV to regulate mixed platoons.
+In this setting, even small velocity changes in the HV must be synchronized across all following vehicles to maintain safety.
+Given the fact that only the CAV is under direct control, the dynamic process of velocity adaptation poses substantial challenges, particularly in scenarios where the system is subject to noise and attacks.
+Accordingly, the main research focus of this paper is to develop a robust data-driven control method for CAV that can effectively mitigate the impact of noise and attacks.